Typical duties in archives:

 - We have located some materials that are rare and made sure they are on the library database.

 - I scheduled a meeting with Zach Tomlinson next week to work on the Holmes and the Greenville Library digital partnership.
+Update: I scanned for 7 hours the Tuesday after Memorial Day and go back on Monday, June 2.

 - I spent quite a bit of time creating the information and the forms for our new awards.
+Update: These are now on our website.

 - I have begun work on the content needed to share regarding three new internships we will host here next summer in June 2026.
 These are paid.